- February 17, 2020

 Problem 2: Some of your hardware needs non-free firmware files to operate.

-To fix this error you will need a PC having with an internet connection.
+To fix this error you will need a PC with an active internet connection.
 Just take a note of the missing firmware file names.
 In my case, it is “rtlwifi/rtl8723befw.bin”.

 Now follow these steps: